EstherSlabbert/Linux-and-Bash-Commands/README.md

 To securely log in to a remote machine and execute commands use `ssh user@host` (basic syntax).

 `#!/bin/bash` is the line necessary at the start of a shell script file. (`#!` is known as a shebang)

+`*` is a wild card character, meaning it is used as a placeholder to signify all or everthing (often used with file extensions e.g. `*.txt` means all .txt files in the location specified).

+`&&` is used to run 2 commands from one line (e.g. `sudo apt-get update -y && sudo apt-get upgrade -y` gets updates and upgrades on linux).

 `Ctrl` + `C` cancels a process or logs you out.